 How to use it: A typical dose is 500-1000mg daily.
 Take as directed.

 5. GET ENOUGH VITAMIN D3 DAILY

 If you are not feeling overwhelmed by now, I have a final bonus for you!:)

-Vitamin D clears oily skin by reducing insulin levels and by improving your insulin sensitivity.
+Vitamin D helps oily skin by reducing the insulin levels and by improving your insulin sensitivity.

 Improved insulin sensitivity = less oily skin.
 Insulin resistance = very oily skin.